jspiers/headless-joplin/README.md

 Try out one of the tagged images from the [container registry]:
 ```
-docker run --rm -d -p 3000:80 --name my_joplin_container jspiers/headless-joplin:2.12.1-node-18.18.0
+docker run --rm -p 3000:80 --name my_joplin_container jspiers/headless-joplin:2.12.1-node-18.18.0
 ```
-Then check that the Joplin Clipper server (*i.e.* [Data API]) is running from your host's command-line:
+Then, in another terminal, check that the Joplin Clipper server (*i.e.* [Data API]) is running from your host's command-line:
 ```
 curl http://localhost:3000/ping
 ```